MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 the same data as the most recent hourly file for that date.

 The `pat` files are generated once per day for each individual SCAQMD sensor and contain data for an entire month.
-Thay have filenames like:
+They have file names like:

 ```
 pat/2019/pat_SCAH_04_201901.rda